strawberrytart/CS-50-Projects/README.md

 # CS-50-Projects
-Repository for all CS 50 projects
+Repository for all CS 50 projects.
+Hello World!